Cost Overruns in Construction: Reasons and Solutions

 Proper planning will prevent many problems that can haunt a project all the way to completion.

-One important step of a project is to compare the budgeted/estimated project compares with the completed actual project.
+One important step of project management is to compare the budgeted/estimated project compares with the completed actual project.
 Cost overruns need a constructive analysis.
-Once the project is completely finished, and the project costs are paid, a postmortem meeting with significant individuals of the project team to discuss what went right and what went wrong is highly recommended.
+Once the project is completely finished, and the project costs are paid, a postmortem meeting with significant individuals of the project management team to discuss what went right and what went wrong is highly recommended.

 Cost overruns have a broad range across the company spectrum, and several reasons and solutions follow.

-Reason: Errors in budgeting/estimating a project
+Reason: Errors in budgeting/estimating a construction project

 1. Mathematical errors-transcribing, pressing wrong keys, omissions and miscalculations